MahmoudsNasr77/Stores_FCI_ZU/README.md

-# Project to manage Stores of FCI_Zu
+# Project to manage inventory of FCI_Zu